MEMBERSHIP BENEFITS AND OTHER RESOURCES

-NEW BABY GIFT – Flowers are sent to an Active member’s spouse during their stay in a hospital – You can chose flowers or a fruit basket.
+NEW BABY GIFT – Flowers are sent to an Active member’s spouse – You can chose flowers or a fruit basket.
 A baby gift is sent to the baby once they are home.

 HOSPITAL TV RENTAL – An active or retired member who is sick at the hospital, can rent a TV during their stay in the hospital and the union will reimburse you for the TV rental expenses.
 To be reimbursed, please send the hospital TV rental receipt to the Union Hall for reimbursement.

-UNION ASSISTANCE PLAN – When an Active member of the local passes away, their beneficiary is entitled to $2000 to be issued as soon as possible.
+UNION ASSISTANCE PLAN – When an Active member of the local passes away, their beneficiary is entitled to $2,500 to be issued as soon as possible.
 Contact would be made through the union office to the beneficiary listed in our Union records.
-Death Benefits apply only to members currently employed at the mine.
+Death Benefits apply only to members currently employed , not retired or past members.

-RETIRED MEMBER GIFT – When a member retires from work at Hihgland Valley Copper mine, the Local Union provides him or her with the gift of $250 plus a free one year membership to the Steelworkers Organization of Active Retirees (SOAR) Chapter 25, as well as a standing invitation to our annual Retirees BBQ held at Logan Lake in June.
+RETIRED MEMBER GIFT – When a member retires from work at Highland Valley Copper mine, the Local Union provides him or her with the gift of $250 plus a free one year membership to the Steelworkers Organization of Active Retirees (SOAR) Chapter 25, as well as a standing invitation to our annual Retirees BBQ held at Logan Lake the first Thursday in June.

-For an application form to our Local 7619 Minor Sports bursaries, CLICK HERE
+For an application form to our Local 7619 Minor Sports bursaries, Deadline April 30th, 2022, CLICK HERE